anuragrana/django-bot-crawler-blocker/README.rst

    If not defined in settings file, default values will be used.

 5. In case of any query or issue, please feel free to reach out to me.
-Email provided in MANIFEST file.
+Email provided in setup file.